nvim-computercraft/ide-config/README.md

 Optionally, copy the provided `Justfile` to allow easily running Selene.

+## Adding additional libraries

+You can add additional Lua LS libraries by:
+1. Adding the library's source repository as a submodule in `.lua-ls-defitions/meta/3rd/<submodule-name>`.
+2. Adding `$SUBMODULE_LOCATION` + `/library` to line 7 of `.luarc.json`'s array.

+See the [wiki page](https://github.com/nvim-computercraft/ide-config/wiki/Libraries) for a list of all Lua LS libraries intended for ComputerCraft.

 ## Design decisions

 Any globals defined in `cc-tweaked.yaml` are set as read-only to prevent accidents.